VolkovLabs/volkovlabs-balena-app/README.md

 - Allows to filter Logs using Regex pattern.
 - Requires Confirmation to restart all Services and reboot the device.

+## Balena Supervisor

+The balena Supervisor is balena's agent that runs on devices.
+Its main role is to ensure your app is running, and keep communications with the balenaCloud API server.

+The Supervisor has its own [set of APIs](https://www.balena.io/docs/reference/supervisor/supervisor-api/) providing means for services to communicate and execute some special actions that affect the host OS or the services itself.

 ## Provisioning

 Grafana supports managing data sources by adding one or more YAML config files in the `provisioning/datasources` folder.